Opioid Addiction & Treatment: Signs, Symptoms & Support

 Once rehab is over, many people continue to participate in aftercare programs.
 Aftercare can be a valuable way for people in recovery to meet like-minded people and participate in drug-free activities.

 Mental health disorders are often overlooked in opioid use disorders.
-Quality treatment programs will evaluate their clients for dual diagnosis and tailor their treatment plan to address both the mental health and opioid use disorders.
+Quality treatment programs will evaluate their clients for co-occurring disorders and tailor their treatment plan to address both the mental health and opioid use disorders.

 Related Topic: Inpatient vs. Outpatient Rehab